 High-cost credit contracts

-If you are offered a contract with an annual credit rate of more than 22%, the merchant may have additional obligations.
+If you are offered a contract with an annual credit rate that exceeds the Bank of Canada's Bank Rate by 22 percentage points, the merchant may have additional obligations.
 Refer to the section on high-cost credit to find out more.

 Signature and distribution of the contract

 In the case of a line of credit, the financial institution must sign the contract first, then let you read it, and then have you sign it.
 The contract is entered into when each party has a copy of the contract.

 In the case of a credit card, the act of giving you a card is deemed equivalent to the financial institution's signature.
 The use of the card constitutes your signature.

 If the merchant or financial institution has a website, they must publish the most recent version of any contract related to the use of any credit cards they make available to consumers.